Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzApplicationGateway.md

     - `[ProvisioningState <String>]`: Provisioning state of the SSL certificate resource Possible values are: 'Updating', 'Deleting', and 'Failed'.
     - `[PublicCertData <String>]`: Base-64 encoded Public cert data corresponding to pfx specified in data.
 Only applicable in GET request.
     - `[Type <String>]`: Type of the resource.
-  - `[SslPolicyCipherSuite <ApplicationGatewaySslCipherSuite[]>]`: Ssl cipher suites to be enabled in the specified order to application gateway.
+  - `[SslCipherSuite <ApplicationGatewaySslCipherSuite[]>]`: Ssl cipher suites to be enabled in the specified order to application gateway.
-  - `[SslPolicyDisabledSslProtocol <ApplicationGatewaySslProtocol[]>]`: Ssl protocols to be disabled on application gateway.
+  - `[SslDisabledProtocol <ApplicationGatewaySslProtocol[]>]`: Ssl protocols to be disabled on application gateway.
-  - `[SslPolicyMinProtocolVersion <ApplicationGatewaySslProtocol?>]`: Minimum version of Ssl protocol to be supported on application gateway.
+  - `[SslMinimumProtocolVersion <ApplicationGatewaySslProtocol?>]`: Minimum version of Ssl protocol to be supported on application gateway.
   - `[SslPolicyName <ApplicationGatewaySslPolicyName?>]`: Name of Ssl predefined policy
   - `[SslPolicyType <ApplicationGatewaySslPolicyType?>]`: Type of Ssl Policy
   - `[TrustedRootCertificate <IApplicationGatewayTrustedRootCertificate[]>]`: Trusted Root certificates of the application gateway resource.
 For default limits, see [Application Gateway limits](https://docs.microsoft.com/azure/azure-subscription-service-limits#application-gateway-limits).